 And don’t think you can shortcut the process by selecting all 4,000 categories to show up in more searches.
 Google rewards companies that have accuracy and consistency in their listings to provide the best user experience.
 Choosing every category will hinder your search ranking.

-Include photos and videos.
 Building out a robust profile includes adding photos and videos to your listing.
 Choose images and videos that best represent your business, are high-resolution and are inspirational—these assets could be the first impression customers have about your tour, activity or attraction.

-Don’t set it and forget it.
 Get the most out of Google My Business by continuing to be active in the tool.
 When customers leave reviews, comments or questions about your business, respond to them regularly.
 “We typically find that only around 25% of businesses are answering questions from their customers,” says Koenig.
 This will pay off: She also says answering questions about your business on the tool quickly and often can help improve customer trust by 2.7 times.
 Also, use Google My Business to feature special offers, such as promos, discounts or events.
 Such frequent marketing can pay off when it comes to booking more clients.